Nestled on the west bank of the Tiber, Trastevere is one of Captain Ulysses’ favourites in Rome.

 The district’s name is derived from the Latin Transtiberim: “beyond the Tiber”, due to its geographical position.

-Trastevere is quite an ancient district: under the Emperor Augustus (1st century BC), it was already one of the 14 “regions” (or districts) of the ancient city of Rome.
-It was also included in the Aurelian Wall, which was built to protect the city in the 3rd century AD.
+Trastevere is quite an ancient district: under the Emperor Augustus (1st In fact, as early as the 3rd century B.C., it was one of the 14 “regions” (or districts) of the ancient city of Rome.
+It was also included in the enclosure of the Aurelian Wall, built to protect the city in the 3rd century BC.nd century AD.